ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-I&#39;m on the pursuit of awesomeness, excellence is the bare minimum.
+We as a people will heal.
+We will insure the well being of each other